 The five most beautiful beaches in Canada

-Ad - Canada is usually associated with wild national parks, deep forests, and grizzly bears.
+Advertisement - Canada is usually associated with wild national parks, deep forests and grizzly bears.
 Hardly anyone thinks of the most beautiful beaches in Canada.
 Most tourists are unaware that Canada also has breathtaking beaches.
-But a beach trip is definitely worth it, especially since the mild water temperatures in summer also invite you to swim.
+But one Beach trip is definitely worth it, especially since the mild water temperatures in summer also invite you to swim.

 Avalon Peninsula: the most beautiful beaches in Canada?